 She often stayed napping in the stroller while we enjoyed a dockside beer, and we didn’t have to carry her across the large dockyard back to the ship.

 Additionally, for reasons we couldn’t figure out, she didn’t like walking down the ship’s long narrow corridors, so we used the stroller for getting around onboard, too.

 Needless to say a compact, easy-to-fold stroller is your best bet for tight cruise spaces, public buses and so on.

 Tip 6: Consider a single-destination cruise

 Despite the challenges we had, we liked this cruise enough to do it again three years later on the Norwegian Epic.
-We made much better use of the ship’s (newer) offerings with a 5YO than with a toddlers.
-Still, despite some small challenge, the easy booking, logistics and hands-on service make a cruise is pretty good bet with little kids.
+This ship had far more activities and we were better able to take advantage of them with a 5YO than was the case with a toddler.

 Pin it for later!